Krypto0/HTML-to-CSV-Python-Converter/README.md

 Go to the "Import" tab.

-Select the SQL file all_prospects.sql and run it.
+Select the SQL file name_of_your_file.sql and run it.